jkougoulos/lowpower-i2c-sensor/README.md

 On the software side detection occurs using a pin CHANGE interrupt, in order to detect low voltage during the whole operation of the sensor (except sleep mode)

 RFM69W for wireless communication, 45mA @ +13dBm.

+Jumper exists on the front side (JP18) for selecting power source for STM1061 (Vcc or PIN).
+Pin seems to work, next revision probably will not have the jumper.

+JP19 enables the watchdog reset functionality of TPL5010.
+This will be probably removed in future version, since TPL5010 expects an initial pulse to be activated.
+However, if it is not activated, R2 seems to stay in measuring mode (further testing required), wasting battery capacity.